des-felins/java-startup-time-springio/slides.md

 ---

-If you use Spring Boot Parent POM, the Native Image profile is already enabled!
+If you use Spring Boot Parent POM, the Native Image profile is already configured!

-➡️ Simply run
+➡️ Enable it by simply running

 ```bash
 mvn -Pnative native:compile